 Deserts are responsible for a significant portion of land in this country.
 These regions are characterized by warm to scorching temperatures with cooler nights.
 The areas receive deficient amounts of rainfall.
 Deserts in Kenya tend to be very remote, sparsely populated, completely wild, and have very few plants and animals, and those that remain have adapted to the coarse, dry soil and the ever-present wind.

-For swashbucklers, there is a lot to discover, such as mountains, plainlands, high forest oases, and river systems, which attract a wide variety of game.
+There is a lot to discover for swashbucklers, such as mountains, plainlands, high forest oases, and river systems, which attract a wide variety of game.
 The deserts are the ideal destination for a real wildlife experience.
 There are two deserts in Kenya: Chalbi and Nyiri desert.